 Matias Muchnick also praised the partnership at the time, stating that his dream of “changing the world” was “closer than ever.”

-Just recently, in September 2022, Kraft Heinz and NotCo announced the first products from their partnership.
+In September 2022, Kraft Heinz and NotCo announced the first products from their partnership.
 Both go back to Kraft Heinz’s original dairy and condiment roots: vegan cheese and vegan mayonnaise.

 Is Kraft Mac n Cheese vegan?